O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 - How do I find out what development standards apply to my property?

 O-24-69 states that failure to notify a Neighborhood Association is not sufficient grounds to grant an appeal.
 This does not mean that applicants will no longer be required to notify Neighborhood Associations in accordance with Section 6-4(J) of the IDO.
-Planning staff requires proof of this notice as part of standard review procedures, but in the instance that staff has erred, the lack of notice to the Neighborhood Association would not be sole grounds to grant an appeal.
+Planning staff requires proof of this notice as part of their review procedure, but in the instance that staff has erred, the lack of notice to the Neighborhood Association will not be sole grounds for an appeal.

-The City is still required to follow the IDO, but O-24-69 clarifies the City’s role as it relates to City development projects and the role of Council in future IDO amendments.
+The City is still required to follow the IDO, but O-24-69 clarifies the City’s role as it relates to City development projects and the role of Council in potential IDO updates.

-Decisions for development projects on City property are considered final and are not subject to appeal to City Council.
-(Any appeals will be sent directly to District Court).
+Decisions applicable to City property and City development projects are considered final and are not subject to appeal to City Council.
+(Any appeals will be sent directly to District Court.)

 O-24-69 specifies that amendments to the IDO can be made at any time by City Council.
-Amendments by Council are not required to be reviewed by the Environmental Planning Commission.
+Amendments by Council are not required to be presented to the Environmental Planning Commission, but may be presented at the request of the sponsoring City Councilor.
 Albuquerque’s City Charter specifies that City Council is the City’s land use, planning, and zoning authority, which is reflected in this IDO amendment.

 The Rank 1 Comprehensive Plan is a policy document that sets out a community vision and goals and policies that the City should follow.
 Because of its broad scope and overlapping goals and policies, a new regulation does not have to implement them all, and some conflicts may occur.
 If City Council adopts an Ordinance that conflicts with a preponderance of goals/polices in the Comprehensive Plan, it could be in danger of being overturned or be subject to scrutiny if appealed to District Court.